LucaAnto01/Memorandum/README.md

 <h3>🤳🏼Application usage</h3>

-<div><p>When starting the application, the necessary permissions will be requested.
-In order for the application to function optimally, it will be necessary to grant the use of the location in the background, to do this: settings --> applications --> Memorandum --> location: always grant.<br>
+<div><p>When application start, the necessary permissions will be requested.
+In order for the application to function optimally, it will be necessary to grant the use of the location in background, to do this: settings --> applications --> Memorandum --> location: always grant.<br>
 Geo-fences are loaded on application start-up.<br>
 To edit a Memo, drag it to right.</p></div>